 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched, timber framed and overlaid with slates.
-There is a flat felt covered roof to the rear entrance projection.
-The main roof space is accessed via a series of ceiling hatches.
-Inspection of the roof space was limited due to the presence of insulation material laid between joists.
-The kitchen ceiling hatch was inaccessible at the time of inspection.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate. uPVC and cast iron rainwater goods.
+The roof is of multi-pitched timber construction overlaid in slates and incorporating both tiled and metal ridging.
+Further, a flat central platform was also noted.
+Access to the roof void was afforded via ceiling hatches.
+Our inspection of this area was limited due to the presence of possessions and insulation.

+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The rain water fittings are a mixture of cast iron and PVC construction.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Rendered solid stone construction.
-The rear entrance projection is of a timber clad, single skin construction.
+The main walls are of solid stone construction pointed externally.

-Internal and external doors were opened and closed where keys were available.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are predominantly of timber/double glazed/sash and case design.
-There is a Velux window to the bathroom.
-Timber/double glazed casement windows to the rear entrance projection.
-Fascia boards and soffit boards are of timber design.
+The windows within the property are of timber sash and casement type incorporating sealed unit double glazing.
+In addition, double glazed velux roof lights were also noted.
+The main entrance door is of a timber type.